 To promote “Our Promise,” the company started a program for recognizing exceptional employees.
-All employees are encouraged to nominate people they think are practicing the three values.
-The selected people are given a badge and a bonus and are introduced in the company newsletter and on its website.
+First, all employees are encouraged to nominate people they think are practicing the three values.
+Then, the selected people are given a badge and a bonus and are introduced in the company newsletter and on an employee-only Facebook page.

-These values define SEVEN-ELEVEN HAWAII as a business for the community, for partners and for employees.
+These values define SEH as a business for the community, for partners and for employees.
 The practice of Our Promise then becomes the cornerstone for the words and actions of employees.